 1. Build your Market Knowledge

-New realtors shouldnt compromise on their market knowledge in any capacity whatsoever.
-They should research real estate trends, home values, properties on sale, etc. Realtors should also try to expand their knowledge beyond their locality, and should be informed about national and international trends that are likely to affect their local market in the long run.
-Realtors should have all important numbers, figures and details about a home they are hoping to sell on their fingertips at all times. it is crucial that realtors do not fumble or stop to recheck any information in front of their client as this could result in the client losing confidence in the realtor and in their work.
+New realtors shouldn’t compromise on their market knowledge in any capacity whatsoever.
+They should research real estate trends, home values, properties on sale, etc. Realtors should also try to expand their knowledge beyond their locality and should be informed about national and international trends that are likely to affect their local market in the long run.
+Realtors should have all the important numbers, figures, and details about a home they are hoping to sell at their fingertips at all times. it is crucial that realtors do not fumble or stop to recheck any information in front of their client as this could result in the client losing confidence in the realtor and in their work.